Psychotherapy

 *I always reply within 72 hours.
 Please check your 'spam' folder in case the reply goes there.*

-During the sessions we can work verbally, and there is also the option to use art materials.
 Using art materials in therapy can be a powerful way to work with deeper layers of the psyche and what cannot be expressed in words.
-No experience of art is required.
 The art image and the process of making it may serve to express something by itself, or we might explore its significance together through discussion.
 I do not pin a fixed 'meaning' on an image, instead my role is to help us consider it in different ways.

 In my experience it is understandable that adults often feel uncertain about using art materials at the beginning, but in the course of therapy making images often becomes a valued and transformative element.
 You do not need to have any particular interest in art, just a sense of curiosity and willingness to 'trust the process'.
 You can find more about this on the 'What Is Art Psychotherapy?' page.